chainguard-dev/edu/content/chainguard/chainguard-images/reference/ffmpeg/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Ffmpeg"
+    parent: "ffmpeg"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Ffmpeg** Image.
+This page shows detailed information about all public variants of the Chainguard **ffmpeg** Image.

 ## Variants Compared
 The **ffmpeg** Chainguard Image currently has one public variant: